Metacinnabar/FlightTimer/README.md

 # FlightTimer
-Flight Time Timer is a mod the counts the amount of flight time you have left.
+Flight Left Timer is a mod that counts the amount of flight time you have left.
 The amount left will be drawn on screen, to the left of the player.
 This nmod gives you a quick config meaning if you want it turned off, it goes off instantly.
 No number will be displayed when you are not flying.